auth0/Auth0.swift/README.md

 #### Clearing credentials and revoking refresh tokens

-Credentials can be cleared by using the `clear` function, which clears credentials from the keychain:
+Credentials can be cleared by using the `clear` function, which clears credentials from the Keychain:

 ```swift
 let didClear = credentialsManager.clear()
 ```

 In addition, credentials can be cleared and the refresh token revoked using a single call to `revoke`.
-This function will attempt to revoke the current refresh token stored by the credential manager and then clear credentials from the keychain.
+This function will attempt to revoke the current refresh token stored by the credential manager and then clear credentials from the Keychain.
 If revoking the token results in an error, then the credentials are not cleared:

 ```swift
 credentialsManager.revoke { error in